ripleyXLR8/find-my-phone-alexa-skill/README.md

 4. Set the **Service** to route to your container:
    * **Type:** `HTTP`
    * **URL:** `<Your-Unraid-IP>:3000` (e.g., `192.168.1.100:3000`)
-5. In the Amazon Alexa Developer Console, set your endpoint to `https://alexa.yourdomain.com`.
+5. Make sure this matches the Endpoint URL you pasted in the Alexa Developer Console in Step 2.

 *Note: You can also use Nginx Proxy Manager, Traefik, or any other reverse proxy that provides SSL termination.*